cashapp/wisp/RELEASING.md

     # Then create PR and merge it
     ```

 6. Trigger the "Publish a release" action manually.
-Wait until it completes, then visit [Sonatype Nexus](https://oss.sonatype.org/)
+This will publish to
-   to publish the artifacts.
-Follow the guide [here](https://central.sonatype.org/publish/release/) for detailed steps
+[Sonatype Nexus](https://oss.sonatype.org/), closing and releasing the artifact automatically to
-   on how to promote (close then release) the artifact.
-Or drop it if there is a problem!
-Be warned, the UI is awful and
+promote it to Maven Central.
+Note that it can take 10 to 30 minutes or more for the artifacts to
-   may take much time to load the staging repository list.
+appear on Maven Central.

 7. Checkout `main` branch and pull the latest changes